 Exchanges have said their fees are reasonable however.

 The NYSE’s currently sit atop its data center off Route 17 in New Jersey.
-The point of the antennas is to send signals from the Mahwah data center to another set of antennas that are mounted on a nearby, 160-foot pole, according to The Wall Street Journal.
-The antenna signals would replace a span of fiber-optic cable; NYSE representatives are hoping to get the additions approved because the signals move faster through than air than cable.
+The point of the antennas is to send signals from the Mahwah data center to another set of antennas that are mounted on a nearby, 160-foot pole.
+The antenna signals would replace a span of fiber-optic cable.
+NYSE representatives are hoping to get the additions approved, the signals move faster through than air than cable.

 “The whole point of doing the wireless links is to reduce the [reliance] on fiber and make the data delivery faster, as fast as it can be,” Sanjam Kaur, an ICE engineer, said in a March 20 meeting of the Mahwah Board of Adjustment, a zoning body.

 Signals would move from the 160-foot pole through SFTI’s wireless network and link the U.S. stock exchanges.
-The two-millionths of a second improvement would threaten a rival network that McKay Brothers, a firm that builds communications infrastructure for high frequency traders, runs.
-McKay Brothers would have to replace more 1,000 feet of cable that connects its network to the data center with a wireless link to remain competitive—that would mean the firm would have to have its own roof antenna.
-McKay said the NYSE is denying rooftop access to rival firms despite there being enough room for multiple antennas, according to The Wall Street Journal.
+The two-millionths of a second improvement would threaten a rival network.
+McKay Brothers, a firm that builds communications infrastructure for high frequency trade.
+McKay Brothers would have to replace more 1,000 feet of cable to the data center with a wireless link to remain competitive.
+That would mean the firm would have to have its own roof antenna.
+McKay said the NYSE is denying rooftop access to rival firms despite there being enough room for multiple antennas.

 “McKay believes that reserving roof access for a single provider has absolutely no technical justification,” Bob Meade, the firm’s co-founder said.
 “It is simply a way to gain an advantage for a service that would otherwise be subject to competition.”